Peilin-FF/Peilin-FF.github.io/_pages/about.md

 # 💡 Contribution
+- Explored the effects of normalization type, position, and combination for SSM
-Integrated extra normalization combinations before and after the SSM layer, significantly enhancing performance and training stability.
+- Integrated extra normalization combinations before and after the SSM layer, significantly enhancing performance and training stability.
+- Providing intuitions on combination selection
 </div>
 </div>